Introduction: Most common cloud security threats

 APTs represent sophisticated, prolonged cyber-attacks in which attackers stealthily infiltrate cloud environments and remain undetected for extended periods, often months or even years.
 Unlike typical cyber-attacks that aim for immediate impact, APTs are meticulously designed to infiltrate cloud systems, maintain persistence, and slowly exfiltrate valuable data or disrupt operations over time.

-9. Compliance Violations
+9. Compliance violations

 10. Cloud resource hijacking